Zengo wallet review

 No seed phrase

-In addition to its innovative key share system, ZenGo implements 3D biometric facial recognition software as a failsafe for account access.
-Upon account creation, ZenGo scans a user's face and encrypts the data on its servers.
-If the device is ever lost or the wallet is ever deleted, the 3D biometric data is used to restore the application.
-The scanning technology removes the need for a long 24-word back-up seed phrase that is provided by many other competitors.
+In addition to its innovative key share system, Zengo implements 3D biometric facial recognition software as a failsafe for account access.
+Zengo scans a user's face upon account creation and encrypts the data on its servers.
+If the device is lost or the wallet is deleted, the 3D biometric data is used to restore the application.
+While the scanning technology removes the need for a long seed phrase, its security is not as well tested as some other crypto wallets.

 Buy and sell crypto

-As a service powered by MoonPay and Coinmama, users are currently allowed to buy cryptocurrencies in 188 countries and sell in 28 countries globally.
+As a service powered by MoonPay and Banxa, users are currently allowed to buy cryptocurrencies in 188 countries and sell in 28 countries globally.

 Once verified, click "Confirm" to complete the transaction.

 The Zengo crypto wallet is completely free for users.
 Users can securely store, send and receive cryptocurrencies at any time.
 However, other features on the platform do incur some charges.The fees below are accurate as of 10 November 2021.